Markov $\alpha$-Potential Games: Numerical experiments

 \section{Numerical experiments}

-This section studies the empirical performance of Algorithm \ref{alg: PolicyGradient} and Algorithm \ref{alg: SequentialPureBRMaxPlayer} for Markov congestion game (MCG) and perturbed Markov team game (PMTG) discussed in Section \ref{sec: NearMPG}.
-Both algorithms will be shown to converge in both class of games, although Algorithm \ref{alg: PolicyGradient} converges faster for PMTG while Algorithm \ref{alg: SequentialPureBRMaxPlayer} converges faster for MCG.
-Below are the details for the setup of the experiments and results.
+This section studies the empirical performance of Algorithms \ref{alg: PolicyGradient} and \ref{alg: SequentialPureBRMaxPlayer} for Markov congestion game (MCG) and perturbed Markov team game (PMTG) discussed in Section \ref{sec: NearMPG}. {{} Although Section \ref{sec: Algorithms} focuses on model-based algorithms, in our numerical study both Algorithm \ref{alg: PolicyGradient} and Algorithm \ref{alg: SequentialPureBRMaxPlayer} are implemented in a model-free manner, where the Q-functions are estimated from samples \cite{ding2022independent, leonardos2021global}. } Below are the details of the setup of the experiments.